MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-mobile-stable-channel.md

 ### Enhancements

 - [iOS] Support removing specified account from sign in account list.
 - [Android] Change default value of `recommendsCustomUi` to support passkey in Edge.
 Before these changes, the user can only use Google Password Manager and can't select Microsoft Authenticator to save passkey.
-After these changes, a user can select a 3rd party passkey app, including Microsoft Authenticator.
+After these changes, a user can select a third party passkey app, including Microsoft Authenticator.
-- [Android] Improve the feature experience for App proxy.
+- [Android] Improves the feature experience for App proxy.
-- [iOS & Android] Improve the occurrence of re-sign in prompts on NTP.
+- [iOS & Android] Improves the occurrence of re-sign in prompts on NTP.
 - [iOS & Android] General enhancements to NTLMSSO policies to make it more useful.
 - [iOS & Android] Enable Managed Browser revamp feature by default with silent mode as the managed browser.
 This change helps customers remediate from non-compliant cases, such as no device registration.